SAP-samples/teched2022-XP262/exercises/ex5/README.md

 4. 👉 Copy the **hostname** to your clipboard

-5. 👉 Now, find the destination with your student id e.g. **BusinessPartner-\<STUDENT>** and open "Edit mode"
+5. 👉 Now, find the destination with your student number e.g. **BusinessPartner-\<STUDENT>** and open "Edit" mode

    ![Destination](./images/plink-5.png)

-6. 👉 Make the following changes in your destination
+6. 👉 Make the following adjustments in your destination

-   * Past the copied "hostname" from SAP Private Link service instance as a new URL
+   * Past the copied "hostname" from the SAP Private Link service instance as a new URL
    * Change **ProxyType** to **"PrivateLink"**
    * Add **"TrustALL=true"** as an Additional Property
    * Re-enter the password, provided by the instructor